PouyaSonej/PouyaSonej.github.io/_teaching/project-8.md

 location: "Shiraz, Iran"
 ---

-In this project, I have used stanford's car dataset and trained multiple models.
+This project involves training multiple models on Stanford’s car dataset to classify various car types.
-(10 resnet50s with different parameters and preprocessing, inceptionV2)

-You can access the code and images in this GitHub repository.
+The models include 10 ResNet50s with different parameters and preprocessing techniques, as well as an InceptionV2 model.
+The project explores the impact of different architectures and configurations on performance.
+The code and images are available in this GitHub repository.

 **Link to the gihub repository:**